Skip to main content

 K3s Architecture with a Single ServerK3s Architecture with a Single Server

 Single server clusters can meet a variety of use cases, but for environments where uptime of the Kubernetes control plane is critical, you can run K3s in an HA configuration.
-An HA K3s cluster is comprised of:
+An HA K3s cluster comprises:

-• Two or more server nodes that will serve the Kubernetes API and run other control plane services
+• Three or more server nodes that will serve the Kubernetes API and run other control plane services

-• An external datastore (as opposed to the embedded SQLite datastore used in single-server setups)
+• An embedded etcd datastore (as opposed to the embedded SQLite datastore used in single-server setups)

 K3s Architecture with High-availability ServersK3s Architecture with High-availability Servers